The aim of the course is to educate participants about

-Students should plan to arrive in Kiruna no later than Sunday 4 August.
-The course will end at 12 noon on Friday 23 August.
-Kiruna is accessed by plane in approximately 90 minutes from Arlanda, Stockholm's international airport ( Scandinavian Airlines ), by train or by bus from various locations in Sweden.
+Kiruna is accessed by plane in approximately 90 minutes from Arlanda, Stockholm's international airport with ( Scandinavian Airlines )and Norwegian, by train or by bus from various locations in Sweden.
 For many foreign students the cheapest route to Kiruna is a cheap flight, with for example Ryan Air, to Skavsta or Västerås, airports in the vicinity of Stockholm, followed by the overnight train to Kiruna.
-There are some airport busses between the Kiruna airport and the town centre ( Click here for bus information).
+There are airport busses between the Kiruna airport and the town centre ( Click here for bus information).

-The students of the class of 2011 (Photo:Rick McGregor)
+The students of the class of 2013 together with ESA astronaut Christer Fuglesang (Photo:Rick McGregor)

 Human Spaceflight and Exploration, Ed.
 Carol Norberg, 2013, Springer/Praxis

 The Space Environment, Alan C. Tribble, 2003, Princeton University Press

 Fundamentals of Space Medicine, Gilles Clément, 2005, Springer

 Russian Spacesuits, Isaak P. Abramov and Å. Ingemar Skoog, 2003, Springer-Praxis.